benevbright/react-navigation-collapsible/README.md

 ## Limitation (iOS)

-Because `react-navigation-collapsible` converts your screen's navigationOptions to `{headerTransparent: true}`, there is a layout issue on a transition with other screens not using `{headerTransparent: true}`.
+~~Because `react-navigation-collapsible` converts your screen's navigationOptions to `{headerTransparent: true}`, there is a layout issue on a transition with other screens not using `{headerTransparent: true}`.

-If you want to make the transition between screens natural on iOS, you have two options.
+~~If you want to make the transition between screens natural on iOS, you have two options.
 (See [example/src/App.js](https://github.com/benevbright/react-navigation-collapsible/tree/master/example/src/App.js))
 1. Set `headerTransparent: true` in `navigatorConfig` and set paddingTop on every screen in the same StackNavigator.

-or
+~~or

-2. Set `headerMode: 'screen'` in `navigatorConfig`.
+~~2.
+Set `headerMode: 'screen'` in `navigatorConfig`.

 ## Tasks